Step 1: Check Your Eligibility

 Additional Application Requirements for Part-Time MSc/PhD Applicants

-Applicants who wish to apply to the part-time MSc or PhD program must complete the standard application process outlined above, as well as the following additional steps.
+Applicants interested in the part-time MSc or PhD program must complete the standard application process outlined above, along with the following additional steps.
 Please note that the part-time program is delivered in person, and both part-time and full-time students follow the same program requirements.
-All courses and seminars are held on weekdays during the day.
+All courses and seminars are held on weekdays during the day (no remote or evening options are available).

 1. Indicate Part-Time Status in Your Application